HackerUniverse/Reconcobra/README.md

 # F.A.Q
 - Reconcobra is Foot printing software for Ultimate Information Gathering
+- Runs on Kali
+- Runs on Parrot OS
+- Runs on Arch Linux
+- Runs on Termux

 # LICENSE
 EULA

-# ReconCobra
-- Runs on Kali
-- Runs on Termux

 # Kali Interface
 - Software have 72 Options with full automation and powerful information gathering